dcc-Mock/flix-api/README.md

 db.json holds an object with a movies property, containing an array of movie objects.
 This "movies" property becomes a GET endpoint via My JSON Server.

 ## /movies
 These endpoints contains an array of supplemental data for the Movies API, used in the React tutorial series.

+The movies endpoint contains data for the following movies:
+- The Dark Knight
+- Inception
+- Interstellar
+- The Shawshank Redemption
+- The Godfather
+- The Matrix
+- Avatar
+- Titanic
+- The Avengers
+- The Terminator
+- Star Wars: A New Hope
+- Jaws
+- Fight Club
+- Schindler's List

 ### Collection